-Similar to previous deluxe editions, the package contains a plethora of material all bound in the same size clamshell hardcover case to perfectly match the balance of your collection.
+Similar to previous deluxe editions, the package contains a plethora of material all bound in the same size clamshell hardcover case to perfectly match the balance of their other Anniversary releases.
 Fans will find the original album and bonus tracks remixed in stereo by Steven Wilson, live BBC sessions recorded in 1968, plus the original mono mix and original 1968 U.K. stereo mix, and for surround sound enthusiasts on the DVD, the original album and bonus tracks remixed by Steven Wilson in 4.1 DTS and AC3 Dolby Digital surround and 96k / 24-bit LPCM stereo, plus a flat transfer of the 1968 stereo remix.
 There are also 5.1 surround versions of Love Story and A Christmas Song Also included in 96k / 24-bit LPCM stereo.

 Admittedly, my expectations for the surround mix were low given the album was only recorded to a four-track tape.
 This basically means in technical theory, the best one could do is take those four tracks and spread them around to the four main channels of a modern surround sound system.
 Of course, we are also talking about the ingenuity of mix maestro Steven Wilson who has extended those four tracks into a very listenable 4.1 mix!

 Progressive music fans should first recognize that this is not a progressive rock album.
 It features a very bluesy sound, and I find the need to compartmentalize this album outside of the bounds of their remaining discography.
 Taken on its own, it is a good blues release.
 Yet, there are plenty of other spectacular blues releases from that era, so read on if you are like me, and must have the Deluxe Editions with the surround sound versions of every Jethro Tull album that has been released.